 What is Gold-Backed Crypto?

 Gold-backed crypto is a digital derivative asset whose value is pegged to the price of physical gold.
 This means that the asset’s value will closely track the fluctuations in the price of physical gold in the market.
-By making gold as the underlying, every unit of gold-backed crypto in circulation must have the same amount of actual physical gold stored in a custodian.
+So, by making gold the underlying asset, every unit in circulation must have the same amount of actual physical gold stored in a custodian.

 How Gold-Backed Crypto Works